Latent Equivariant Operators for Robust Object Recognition: Promises and Challenges: Results

-Figure~\ref{fig:compound_result} shows classification accuracy under joint horizontal and vertical translations, using the stacked operator version of our model.
+\paragraph{Performance on unseen combination of transformations} Figure~\ref{fig:compound_result} shows classification accuracy under joint horizontal and vertical translations, using the stacked operator version of our model.
 When no shift operator is used (Figure~\ref{fig:compound_no_op}), accuracy deteriorates rapidly outside the training region, indicating poor generalization to unseen translation combinations.
 In contrast, both the pre-defined (Figure~\ref{fig:compound_predefined}) and learned (Figure~\ref{fig:compound_learned}) shift operators generalize well beyond the training cross, maintaining high accuracy across most unseen combinations.
 Notably, the learned shift operator attains comparable, and in some corner regions slightly higher accuracy than the pre-defined operator, suggesting that data-driven operator learning can recover effective equivariant structure without explicit specification.